Custom Gem Cutting (Commissioning)

 This old carpenter's axiom is particularly-fitting for the art of gem cutting as well.
 Believe it or not, more time can be spent selecting and optimizing a design for a piece of rough, as well as preparing the rough itself, than is spent cutting it.
 Few things are as critical as proper design selection, and once the cuts are made, there is no going back (at least not without permanent loss of gem material).

 We have at our disposal a number of tools to assist with the selection and optimization of faceting designs.
 Some are as old as the profession itself.
-Others utilize the latest in advanced computer modeling, such as the software pictured at right, which allows us to visualize how particular designs will perform in various gem materials with impressive accuracy.
+Others utilize the latest in advanced computer modeling, such as the software pictured here, which allows us to visualize how particular designs will perform in various gem materials with impressive accuracy.

 Throughout his years of cutting, Jeff has accumulated an extensive library of faceting designs spanning decades and numbering into the thousands.
 Sometimes, however, a unique design is needed (or desired).
 If that is the case for you, rest-assured that we have the knowledge and expertise to produce that one-of-a-kind design you've been looking for.